The (almost really) Complete Works of Lewis Carroll

 Unpublished Galley Proofs

 Some works were meant for publication, but still weren’t published when Lewis Carroll died.
-The surviving galley proofs or preprints of these are listed here, see the next section for manuscripts.
+The surviving galley proofs of these are listed here, see the next section for manuscripts.

 For a detailed analysis of the authenticity of The Wasp in a Wig see https://archive.org/details/knightletterno7202lewi/page/14.